Fouadbtlb/Object_detection_and_avoidance/ReadMe.md

 ### General Info
 ***
 In this projet i am tring to build a model for an autonomous car to avoid obstacles.
-For this I'll be using Faster RCNN pretrained model from "object detection" and DQN for "Obstacle avoidance".
+For this I'll be using Faster RCNN pretrained model for "object detection" and DQN for "Obstacle avoidance".
-I build the project as a tutoriel if you have just started in object detection this tutoriel may help you.
+I build the project as a tutoriel if you have just started in object detection this one may help you.
-Note: For now I have just did the Object detection.
+Note: For now I have just did the Object detection still working on the DQN Agent.
 ### Screenshot
 ![Image text](Images/Car.png)
 ## Technologies